 Monica Film Center to Claremont 5 • 56 miles

 We depart bright ‘n early from Laemmle’s new Monica Film Center in Santa Monica on 2nd Street.
 Sunday morning is a great time to ride normally busy city streets.
 So we’ll “take the lane” as we ride Santa Monica Blvd. past our Royal Theatre in West L.A.
 After rolling through Century City, we’ll turn toward downtown via Wilshire Boulevard.
 Soon, we will encounter two Laemmle theatres – the Music Hall and Ahrya Fine Arts in Beverly Hills.
 Our Wilshire Blvd. tour continues with iconic landmark buildings like Johnnie’s Coffee Shop, LACMA, The Wiltern, Wilshire Boulevard Temple and Bullock’s Wilshire.
 After passing through downtown and crossing over the LA River, we continue East on Whittier Boulevard, the “Main Street” of East LA.

 After our first pit stop at Ruben Salazar Park, we continue through Montebello until we get to the Rio Hondo.
 We then leave surface streets for some bike path riding on the Rio Hondo and San Gabriel River Bike Paths.
 We then continue back onto streets for a moderate climb up to Mount San Antonio College before reaching our second pit stop.

-Leg #1 culminates as we descend past Cal Poly Pomona and ride the flats through Pomona and La Verne into Claremont.
+This part culminates as we descend past Cal Poly Pomona and ride the flats through Pomona and La Verne into Claremont.
 There will be food at the theatre, but you can also take a longer break to enjoy restaurants like Le Pain Quotidien, I Love Pie Bakeshop and many others.
-Metrolink trains will be running on Sunday for those who want to leave (or join) the ride in Claremont.
+Metrolink trains will be running on Sunday for those who want to leave the ride in Claremont.

 Claremont 5 to Playhouse 7 (Pasadena) • 34 miles